Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Lewisham’s Unique Housing Landscape

 Lewisham borough covers 13.57 square miles from the Thames at Deptford down to the leafy borders of Bromley.
-What makes this area distinctive is the sheer variety of housing stock compressed into relatively small neighborhoods.
+What makes this area distinctive is the sheer variety of housing stock compressed into relatively small neighbourhoods.

 You’ll find grand Victorian villas in Blackheath sitting alongside 1930s semis in Grove Park, post-war estates in Deptford next to converted warehouses, and dense Victorian terraces throughout Catford, Lee, and Hither Green.
 This diversity means party wall requirements vary dramatically depending on your exact location.